Home spacer About Us spacer Participants spacer Research spacer Resources

 California represents 15% of all births in the United States.
 This year alone, 17,000 babies with birth defects will be born in California, and as many as 2,000 of these babies will die before their first birthday.
 Discovering causes is our only hope for preventing these outcomes.

-The California Center is a collaborative partnership between, Stanford University and the California Birth Defects Monitoring Program in the Department of Public Health.
+The California Center is a collaborative partnership between Stanford University and the California Birth Defects Monitoring Program in the Department of Public Health.
 The Center collects data from women residing in eight counties in the Central Valley.
 It has been funded by CDC since 1997.

 Principal Investigators:

-Gary Shaw, DrPHGary Shaw, DrPH, is Principal Investigator for the California Center.
-Dr. Shaw has been conducting research on birth defects for over 20 years and is a recognized leader in birth defects research.
-He has produced numerous publications on birth defect causes related to diet, obesity, drugs, alcohol, stress, pollution, occupations, and genes.
-Dr. Shaw is a Professor in the Department of Pediatrics at Stanford University...Read More
+Dr. Shaw is a recognized leader in birth defects research and has produced hundreds of scientific publications on birth defect causes related to diet, obesity, drugs, alcohol, stress, pollution, occupations, and genes.
+Dr. Shaw is a Professor in the Department of Pediatrics at Stanford University.
+Read More

 Suzan Carmichael, PhDSuzan Carmichael, PhD, is Co-Investigator for the California Center and joined the Center in 1998.
 She is a recognized leader in birth defects research and has produced numerous publications on birth defect causes related to diet, obesity, drugs, alcohol, stress, pollution, occupations, and genes.
-Dr. Carmichael is an Associate Professor in the Department of Pediatrics at Stanford University.…Read More
+Dr. Carmichael is a Professor in the Department of Pediatrics at Stanford University.…Read More

 Local Activities and Research: